+256-392-177-904 +256 788 672363 +256-702-613-081 info@queenelizabethparkuganda.com

 What is included in a gorilla trekking permit

-A gorilla trekking permit in Uganda includes one hour with the mountain gorillas, services of an experienced park guide, security inform of armed park rangers, certificate after gorilla trekking and park entrance fees to Bwindi impenetrable national park and Mgahinga gorilla national park.
+A permit in Uganda includes one hour with the mountain gorillas, services of an experienced park guide, security in the form of armed park rangers, a certificate after tracking, and park entrance fees to Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.

 Best time to go for gorilla trekking for seniors and people with disabilities

-Seniors and people with disabilities can go for gorilla trekking safari all year round though the best time is during the dry season in the months of June to September and December to February because during this period there is less rainfall in the national parks therefore gorilla trekking trails will be dry and passable which makes trekking easy.
+Seniors and people with disabilities can go for gorilla trekking safari all year round, though the best time is during the dry season in June to September and December to February, because during this period there is less rainfall in the national parks, therefore gorilla trekking trails will be dry and passable, which makes trekking easy.

 Where to stay during your gorilla trekking safari